 Parade Profile: Sherifat Adeniyi (BSc Economics 2021; MSc International Development with Economics 2022)

-Posted in: Humanities & Social Sciences, Parade profiles, Postgraduate
+Posted in: Faculty of Humanities & Social Sciences, Parade Profiles (all), Postgraduate

 Sherifat Adeniyi studied economics at Bath thanks to a Gold Scholarship, supported by alumnus Stephen Kelly (BSc Business Administration 1984).
 She tells us about the impact it had on her time at university, her favourite spots to soak up the city views and working with social impact organisations.